 Photographing Details in Alaska: The Largest State and Its Minute Grandeur

 Close your eyes and picture Alaska… Even if you haven’t been to the Final Frontier, huge vistas will probably arise in your mind’s eye: Images of tremendous mountains, like Denali, the tallest mountain in North America, looming over a vast landscape; visions of large chunks of ice plummeting to the ocean from over 200 feet above.
-Perhaps you visualize a shot of coastal brown bears standing atop a small waterfall, waiting with mouth agape as salmon unknowingly push through their final leap upstream.
+Perhaps you visualize breathtaking Alaska wildlife photography, such as a shot of coastal brown bears standing atop a small waterfall, waiting with mouth agape as salmon unknowingly push through their final leap upstream.

 No matter what images may have popped into your mind, they are most likely images of ‘greatness’, ‘grandeur’ and ‘expansiveness.’
 Alaska is vast.
 It’s the biggest state in the United States—two and a half times the size of Texas.
 With all this size comes exceptional diversity.
 The 32 different ecoregions occurring in Alaska include moss carpeted temperate rainforests, extensive cave systems, tremendous bogs and wetlands, as well as thousands of miles of coastal and intertidal habitats.
-It may come as a surprise that Alaska even has sand dunes!
+It may come as a surprise this state even has sand dunes!
+Small wonder, then, that most travelers don’t focus on close up and macro photography when they take their cameras out in Alaska.

 Beauty is in the Detail